High school students

 Q: What are the required high school courses if I want to get into Waterloo’s Biomedical Science program?

-A: As stated in the Life Sciences section of the Faculty of Science Admission Requirements, the required Ontario (OAC) high school courses are: A) Advanced Functions and Introductory Calculus, B) Chemistry, and C) 2 of Biology, Earth and Space Science, Geometry and Discrete Mathematics, Mathematics of Data Management, or Physics.
+A: Please see the Life Sciences section of the Faculty of Science Admission Requirements for the required Ontario (OAC) high school courses.
+If you are considering a career in Optometry it is highly recommended that you take 12U physics, biology and chemistry.
 For other Canadian course equivalents visit uWaterloo's Canadian course equivalents.

 Students who have completed a minimum of three years of study in the Faculty of Science at Waterloo prior to successfully completing the Optometry program may be eligible to transfer some of their Optometry credits to their Bachelor of Science degree.
 This allows students in our undergraduate Science programs to earn both an Honours Bachelor of Science degree and a Doctor of Optometry degree without officially completing all years of their BSc degree.
 This situation does not apply to any other Bachelor of Science program, at either Waterloo or any other university.
 See granting of BSc (Honours Science) degrees.